 One thing to note if you already own games on a NVIDIA Shield: The Shield runs on a different version of Android TV than the Capsule II.
 So if you already own games on a Shield, they won’t transfer over to the Shield.
 I did see an exception or two (e.g. Star Wars: Knights of the Republic).

-And the auto-focus/keystone correction work well.
-There were a couple of instances where I had to engage the auto focus manually.
+And the auto-focus/keystone correction works well.
+There were a couple of instances where I had to engage the autofocus manually.
 The keystone correction is quick and responsive.
-I watched mostly everything at 100 inches, which Nebula says is the maximum screen size.
+I watched mostly everything at 100-inches, which Nebula says is the maximum screen size.
 But I found (depending on the angle/setup) that I was able to go over 100” while maintaining very good picture resolution.

 Google Assistant is no small thing.
 When I first read that Assistant was a feature on the Nebula Capsule II, I was skeptical.
 What am I going to use this for?
 You can do some of the things you expect from Google Assistant such as asking for a weather forecast, or when the next Red Sox game is on.